-On August 4, 2010, we entered into the Senior Credit Facility comprised of (i) a \$150.0 million Term Loan A, referred to as "Term Loan A", initially bearing interest at LIBOR plus 2.5% and maturing August 4, 2015, (ii) a \$200.0 million Term Loan B referred to as "Term Loan B", initially bearing interest at LIBOR plus 3.25% with a LIBOR floor of 1.50% and maturing August 4, 2016 and (iii) a Revolving Credit Facility; referred to as "Revolving Credit Facility" or "Revolver", of \$400.0 million initially bearing interest at LIBOR plus 2.5% and maturing August 4, 2015.
-On August 4, 2010, we refer to as the "Prior Senior Credit Facility primarily to repay existing borrowings and accrued interest under the Third Amended and Restated Credit Agreement, which we refer to as the "Prior Senior Credit Agreement," of \$267.7 million and to pay \$6.7 million for financing fees related to the Senior Credit Facility.
-On August 4, 2010, the Prior Senior Credit Agreement was terminated.
-On August 12, 2010, in connection with the Cornell merger, we primarily used aggregate proceeds of \$290.0 million from the Term Loan A and from the Revolver under the Senior Credit Facility to repay formell's obligations plus accrued interest under its revolving line of credit due December 2011 of \$675.5 million, to repay its obligations plus accrued interest under the existing 10.75% Senior Notes due July 2012 of \$114.4 million, to pay \$14.0 million in transaction costs and to pay the cash component of the Cornell merger consideration of \$84.9 million.
+On August 4, 2010, we entered into the Senior Credit Facility comprised of (i) a \$150.0 million Term Loan A, referred to as "Term Loan A", initially bearing interest at LIBOR plus 2.5% and maturing August 4, 2015, (ii) a \$200.0 million Term Loan B referred to as "Term Loan B", initially bearing interest at LIBOR plus 3.25% with a LIBOR floor of 1.50% and maturing August 4, 2016 and (iii) a Revolving Credit Facility, referred to as "Revolving Credit Facility" or "Revolver", of \$400.0 million initially bearing interest at LIBOR plus 2.5% and maturing August 4, 2015.
+On August 4, 2010, on a growthered the Third Amended and Restated Credit Agreement, which we refer to as the "Prior Senior Credit Facility rimarily to repay existing borrowings and accrued interest under the Third Amended and Restated Credit Agreement, which we refer to as the "Prior Senior Credit Agreement", of \$267.7 million and to pay \$6.7 million for financing fees related to the Senior Credit Facility or primarily used aggregate proceeds of \$290.0 million from the Term Loan A and from the Revolver under the Senior Credit Agreement the Senior Credit Agreement under its revolving line of credit due December 2011 of \$75.7 million, repay its obligations plus accrued interest under the 2010 fuel bacter 2010 is accrued interest under the senior Cost and from the Revolver of \$84.9 million, to pay \$14.0 million in transaction costs and to pay the cash component of the Cornell merger consideration of \$84.9 million.